nubenetes/awesome-kubernetes/docs/message-queue.md

 - [tomd.xyz: Event-driven integration on Kubernetes with Camel & KEDA 🌟](https://tomd.xyz/kubernetes-event-driven-keda/) Can we develop apps in Kubernetes that autoscale based on events?
 Perhaps, with this example using KEDA, ActiveMQ and Apache Camel.
 - [faun.pub: Scaling an app in Kubernetes with KEDA (no Prometheus is needed)](https://faun.pub/keda-ec9fc7c8dd81)
 - [itnext.io: Event Driven Autoscaling](https://itnext.io/event-driven-autoscaling-503b5cefaa49) KEDA expands the capabilities of Kubernetes by managing the integration with external sources allowing you to auto-scale your Kubernetes Deployments based on data from both internal and external metrics.
+- [medium.com/@casperrubaek: Why KEDA is a game-changer for scaling in Kubernetes](https://medium.com/@casperrubaek/why-keda-is-a-game-changer-for-scaling-in-kubernetes-4ebf34cb4b61) KEDA makes it possible to easily scale based on any metric imaginable from almost any metric provider and is running at a massive scale in production in the cloud at some of the largest corporations in the world.

 ## Integration Platform as a Solution (iPaaS).
 Platforms for collecting, storing and routing customer event data
 - [quandarycg.com: Everything You Need To Know About System Integration (And IPaaS) 🌟](https://quandarycg.com/everything-you-need-to-know-about-integrations/)